ProfGarfield/profgarfield.github.io/lua_lessons/06_variableScopeAndSharingData.md

 	...Scenario\ClassicRome\LuaCore\discreteEventsRegistrar.lua:363: in field 'performOnKeyPress'
 	C:\Games\Test of Time\Scenario\ClassicRome\events.lua:622: in function <C:\Games\Test of Time\Scenario\ClassicRome\events.lua:620>
 ```
-The "stack traceback" is the list of files and lines associated with the error.
+The "_stack traceback_" is the list of files and lines associated with the error.
 Starting at the line with the code that caused the error, Lua provides the part of the program that "asked" for the error to be executed.

 ```
 	[C]: in function 'error'